Bypassing Obfuscation: Ciphered Code Reverse Engineering

 Figure 1.13

-So we can easily conclude from our search analysis that this is the only method where the password authentication functionality would be code.
+So we can easily conclude from our search analysis that this is the only method where the password authentication functionality would be coded.
 Even if the software code is obfuscated, hopefully identifying an item of interest will lead us to the code we want to reverse or bypass.

 Cracking Obfuscated Code

-Until now, we have gathered sufficient information from disassembled code analysis to subvert the inherent functionality of this software.
-We have found this code block that is responsible for validating a user on behalf of his correct password as we can see and assume in the if condition block.
+that is responsible for validating a user on behalf of his correct password as we can see and assume in the if condition block.
 Moreover, if the user enters the correct password, the parent form will be unloaded and successful authentication brings up another window that is responsible for manipulating classified information.

 Cracking Obfuscated Code